macCesar/purgeTSS/docs/configuring-guide.md

 > purgetss i
 ```

-It will create a minimal `config.js` file inside the `purgetss` folder at the root of your project:
+It will create a minimal `./purgetss/config.js` file in your project's root directory:
 ```javascript
 // ./purgetss/config.js
 module.exports = {